ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-results.rst

 You may have noticed they are missing *numbers* here.
 The reason is the only conclusions one would gather from *performance benchmarks* would be the following :

 * Actual storage charm cannot scale, this is the bottleneck of any deployment using it
-* Celery does work as expected, workers keep connection to queues and jobs are handled rapidly
+* Celery does work as expected, workers keep connection to queues and tasks are handled rapidly
 * Encoding : Sure, a Pentium IV is slower than a i7
 * ...